etingof/snmpsim/README.txt

   iterations - number of times snmprec.py will walk the specified
                [portion] of Agent's MIB tree.
 Default is 1. period - Agent walk period in seconds.
-Default is 10 seconds. addon - any snmprec record scope parameters for the multiplex module to be used whilst running in variation mode.
-Default is empty list.
+Default is 10 seconds. addon - a single snmprec record scope key=value parameter for the multiplex module to be used whilst running in variation mode.
+          Multiple addon parameters can be used.
+Default is empty.

 Example use of numeric module for recording follows:

 $ snmprec.py --agent-udpv4-endpoint=127.0.0.1
   --start-oid=1.3.6.1.2.1.2 --stop-oid=1.3.6.1.2.1.3
+  --output-file=data/multiplex.snmprec
   --variation-module=multiplex
   --variation-module-options=dir:data/multiplex:,iterations:5,period:15
 Scanning "variation" directory for variation modules...multiplex module loaded